Mohammed Siraj

-Mohammed Siraj (born 13 March 1994) is an Indian international cricketer who plays for the Indian national cricket team as a Right-arm fast medium bowler.
-He plays for Royal Challengers Bangalore in the Indian Premier League and Hyderabad in domestic cricket.
-As of February 2023, Siraj is currently ranked World No. 1 in the ICC men's ODI bowlers rankings.
+Mohammed Siraj (born 13 March 1994) is an Indian international cricketer who plays as a right-arm fast bowler for the India national team.
+He plays for Gujarat Titans in the Indian Premier League and Hyderabad in domestic cricket.
+He was a part of the squad which won the 2023 Asia Cup and was the Player of the Match in the final.
+Siraj was also a member of the team that won the 2024 T20 World Cup.

 Early life

-Siraj was born on 13 March 1994 in Hyderabad.
-His father was an Auto-rickshaw driver, and his mother worked in other people's houses.
+Siraj was born on 13 March 1994 in Hyderabad, Telangana to a Hyderabadi Muslim family.
+His father, Mirza Mohammed Ghaus, was an auto rickshaw driver, and his mother, Shabana Begum, is a housewife.
+His elder brother, Mohammed Ismail, is an engineer.
+Siraj started playing club cricket at the age of 19 after first starting bowling aged 16, with a tennis ball.
+In his first match, he took 9 wickets for his uncle's team in the Hyderabad Cricket Association.

 Domestic career

 Siraj made his first-class debut on 15 November 2015 under the coaching of Karthik Udupa playing for Hyderabad in the 2015–16 Ranji Trophy tournament.
 He made his Twenty20 debut on 2 January 2016 in the 2015–16 Syed Mushtaq Ali Trophy tournament.
 During the 2016–17 Ranji Trophy tournament, he was the highest wicket-taker for Hyderabad with 41 wickets at an average of 18.92.